Left Continue shopping

 Zinocap as a Hormone-Free Alternative

 Despite the effectiveness of steroid creams, non-hormonal alternatives are preferred in many scenarios — especially in long-term care, pediatric cases, or when patients have sensitive skin or contraindications to corticosteroids.
-These alternatives are gentler, carry fewer risks, and are often used for maintenance therapy between flare-ups.
+These alternatives are gentler, carry fewer risks, and are often used for maintenance support between flare-ups.

 • Atopic dermatitis;